qBioTurin/SIR/ReadME.md

 parameters configuration with minimum error.
 </p>

-From the figures , , and , it is possible to observe the different trajectories obtained by solving the system of ODEs, represented by eq.
+From the figures, , and , it is possible to observe the different trajectories obtained by solving the system of ODEs, represented by eq.
-, with different parameters configurations, sampled by exploiting the function passed through **parameters\_fname**.
-In figure the distance values, obtained using the measure definition described before, are plotted varying the *Recovery* parameter (on the x-axis) and *Infection* parameter (on the y-axis).
+, with different parameter configurations, sampled by exploiting the function passed through **parameters\_fname**.
+In the figure the distance values, obtained using the measure definition described before, are plotted varying the *Recovery* parameter (on the x-axis) and *Infection* parameter (on the y-axis).
 Each point is colored according to a nonlinear gradient function starting from color dark blue (i.e., lower value) and moving to color light blue (i.e., higher values).
-From this plot we can observe that lower squared errors are obtained when *Recovery* is around 0.025 and *Infection* around 0.002, thus we can reduce the search space associated with the two parameters around these two values.
+From this plot, we can observe that lower squared errors are obtained when *Recovery* is around 0.025 and *Infection* around 0.002, thus we can reduce the search space associated with the two parameters around these two values.